Volumetric embroidery (photo and video)

 Our fabric is shaped like a square with a side of 50 cm.
 The top layer should translate the pattern.
 This can be glass and backlit from underneath.
 Draw the pattern on the fabric marker.
 A washable marker should be used.
 Now add the people and inside out and swipe together.
 Then start attaching small eyes (1-1.50mm).
 The technique of embroidering a closed Buti motif is a painstaking and time-consuming task.
 But the embroidery is worth it, and the result will delight you and all your loved ones.

 When this operation is complete, you will need to remove the pattern.
-To do this, you will need to wet our embroidery bouti to dry and iron it out.
+To do this, you will need to dampen our embroidery bouti to dry and iron it out.
 The stitching should be such that the good and bad sides of the work overlap.
 This nuance can be clearly seen in the video.
 For the full effect that a masterclass can have, watching this video is highly desirable.
 The other part of working on bouti embroidery is the creation of relief.
 Relief is the main feature of buti embroidery.
-Use a blunt needle with a large eye and a long needle so that you can thread in thick thread.
+Use a blunt needle with a large eye and a long needle, so that you can thread a thick thread.
 The needle must not be sharp, otherwise it will stick to the fabric when threading.
 You can use a special tapestry needle.
 Provide an entry for our thick needle.
-No cuts, just torn fabric.
+No cuts, just a tear in the fabric.
 This operation makes it easy for the yarn to pass through the fabric.
 Buti is the secret of the art, where everything is done without cuts and people are equal on the inside.
-The yarn can pass through in a single layer of yarn and can be folded in half.
+The yarn can pass through in a single layer and can be folded in half.
 It all depends on how much of a bulge you want.

 The end of the yarn is tucked into the hole with tweezers, and the hole itself is carefully aligned with the needle.
 We get rid of the yarn on each of our stems and then stuff the larger items.
 But packing large items refers to the trapunto technique, not the Buti technique.
 Trapunto in the original old version looks like a bootie.
 They differed only in the technique of pushing the stuffing trap through the cut which finally stitches it up.
 In this case the bottom of the embroidery comes out absolutely flawless.
 You can now cast on without cutting, but press the pad with tweezers rather than fine needles.
 In this case, the bottom of the trapunto becomes the same as the bottom of the shoe.
 Stuff the yarn made with a needle or needlepoint if possible.
 Then straighten the needles of the yarn and continue the filling.
 And so we will continue to work all the way through until we have finished filling the element.